 - Replace your tires after 6 years, regardless of the remaining tread.
 The rubber compounds in your tires break down over time, reducing your tires’ performance and increasing their susceptibility to failure.

-More than half of all drivers do not perform the above preventative steps on a regular basis.
+More than half of all drivers do not perform the above preventative steps on tire care on a regular basis.
 That means their tires cannot perform as expected.
 Even with the latest integrated technology, worn tires, unbalanced/misaligned wheels, and over/underinflated tires all have a significant impact on the safety and performance of your vehicle.